-If you are a leader, taking a group or a team to a conference or event is a great way to spur on conversation and vision.
-A bi-product is relational building times as you travel, fellowship and learn together.
+If you are a leader, taking a group or a team to a conference or event is a great way to spur conversation and vision.
+A bi-product is relational building times as you travel, fellowship, and learn together.
 Think about it for a moment.
-If you are in attend a day long event together, you’ve just had 10-12 hours of time to visit, share and learn together.
+If you are in attendance at a day-long event together, you’ve just had 10-12 hours of time to visit, share and learn together.
 That’s equivalent to three months of Sundays!

 Gives Students and Adults an Opportunity to See the Church in a Broader Perspective

 It’s good for people to see the larger church.
-It’s good for people to network and discover others, like them, who are serving, leading and learning in and through the church.
+It’s good for people to network and discovers others, like them, who are serving, leading, and learning in and through the church.

 Helps Create a Starting Point for Conversations and Connections